 That success helped him a lot to be promoted to a place of Williams F1 Team in 2006.
 He was acting as the team’s test driver in the previous year and impressed everybody in Williams with his driving and attitude.

-Solid results in Formula 1 debut with Williams
+Solid Formula 1 results with Williams

 Nico’s rookie season in F1 wasn’t a glorious one, but driving a relatively uncompetitive car, he managed to collect four points, finishing 7th at Bahrain circuit and at Nurburgring.
 In 2007, Williams switched to Toyota engines which were far better than the Cosworth’s one.
 Rosberg’s progress was evident after he finished in the points zone in 7 out of 17 races.
 His best result was 4th place in the final race of the year in Brazil while in the Drivers’ championship he was 9th with 20 points.